What is PechaKucha 20x20?

 Can I use the PechaKucha 20x20 format at school or in the office?

-Yes, it is a great format for project reviews and presentations at schools or for internal meetings in offices.
-In these cases, you are free to use the format.
-If you want to use it in the context of something that is open to the public or publicized, we ask that you get in touch
+Yes, it is a great format for project reviews and presentations in the classroom or for internal meetings in offices.
+In these private situations, you are free to use the format.
+However, if you want to use the PechaKucha 20x20 name or format in the context of something that is open to the public or publicized, we ask that you get in touch

 for more details.